engtuncay/engtuncay.github.io/csharp-dotnet/wpf-tutorial.md

 Source : https://wpf-tutorial.com/panels/grid-units/

 So far we have mostly used the star width/height, which specifies that a row or a column should take up a certain percentage of the combined space.
-However, there are two other ways of specifying the width or height of a column or a row: Absolute units and the Auto width/height.
+However, there are two other ways of specifying the width or height of a column or a row: `Absolute units and the Auto width/height`.
 Let's try creating a Grid where we mix these:

 ```xml
 <Window x:Class="WpfTutorialSamples.Panels.GridUnits"